ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 Timing points describe a number of properties regarding beats per minute and hit sounds.

-**Syntax**: `Offset, Milliseconds per Beat, Meter, Sample Set, Sample Index, Volume, Inherited, Kiai Mode`
+**Syntax**: `Offset, Milliseconds per Beat, Meter, Sample Set, Sample Index, Volume, Inherited, Kiai Flags`

 The *offset* is an integral number of milliseconds, from the start of the song.
 It defines when the timing point starts.
 A timing point ends when the next one starts.
 The first timing point starts at 0, disregarding its offset.